 I have ski-boots, skis and poles now – I used to hire (had one horrendous day on the slopes with ski-boots half a size too small and as a result three even more horrendous days not being able to walk properly) ski boots were acquired the following Christmas.
 Boots, skis and poles are all packed!

 Grippy, waterproof snow boots for wearing to and from the slopes and in the evenings.
 Great with jeans and a sloppy jumper for après-ski.
 Thermal leggings can be worn under jeans for extra warmth and a few jumpers and tops should see me through the evenings – again layering is key.
+I’ll be taking Berghaus Women’s Jura AQ Insulated Waterproof Winter Boots which keep my feet dry and warm.

 That’s it as far as clothing goes but there are other ski essentials that shouldn’t be forgotten.
 Sunscreen – UV radiation is stronger in alpine areas and when it’s reflected by the snow it’s even more severe.
 I take a factor 50 sunscreen and a protective lip balm.